ejscribner/couchbase-tutorials/tutorial/markdown/python/quickstart-fastapi-python/quickstart-fastapi-python.md

 ---
 # frontmatter
-path: "/tutorial-quickstart-flask-python"
+path: "/tutorial-quickstart-fastapi-python"
-title: Quickstart in Couchbase with Python and Flask
+title: Quickstart in Couchbase with Python and FastAPI
-short_title: Python and Flask
+short_title: Python and FastAPI
 description:
-  - Learn to build a REST API in Python using Flask and Couchbase
+  - Learn to build a REST API in Python using FastAPI and Couchbase
   - See how you can fetch data from Couchbase using SQL++ queries
   - Explore CRUD operations in action with Couchbase
 content_type: quickstart